 Relinquish One Property and Buy Multiple Replacements

 The most common situation when multiple properties are involved in a 1031 exchange involves selling one valuable property and buying multiple rental properties.
 This is usually done in areas with high appreciation over the past 10-20 years.
-Areas where this method is popular include states such as California, Hawaii, New York, and Massachusetts.
+Areas where this method is popular include states such as California, Hawaii, New York, and Washington state.

 Consider this scenario: